oosib/homelab-pihole-deployment/README.md

-# homelab-pihole-deployment
+# Pi-hole Deployment Homelab

-# A self-hosted Pi-hole deployment running on a Linux-based homelab server used for network-wide DNS filtering, ad blocking, and LAN management.
+## A self-hosted Pi-hole deployment running on a Linux-based homelab server used for network-wide DNS filtering, ad blocking, and LAN management.

 ## Objectives